MichelML/gen/README.md

 # Synopsis
 *GEN* lets you create any kind of event in sync with Google Calendar.
 The application allows someone to name their event, search for a host location, invite guests, set the start and end dates and times, and input a description of the event.

+*GEN* is a web application that is a joy to use on both desktop and mobile.

 # Deployed version
 You can use the live version of *GEN* in your favorite browser at the [following link](http://genevents.herokuapp.com/).